paragoner1/crisis-companion/README.md

-# Solana SOS - Revolutionary AI-Powered Life-Saving Companion
+# Solana SOS - Revolutionary Database-Driven Life-Saving Companion

-**Solana Mobile Hackathon 2025 Participant - Production-Ready Emergency AI Ecosystem**
+**Solana Mobile Hackathon 2025 Participant - Production-Ready Emergency Response Ecosystem**

 *Engineered for Solana Mobile Excellence - Expanding to Android/iOS with Unmatched Reliability*

 **Mission**: Transform critical life-or-death moments into heroic saves with voice-activated AI that delivers instant, personalized life-saving guidance—anywhere, anytime, even offline.
 Secure, reliable, and designed for global impact.

 ### Why Solana SOS?
 (Empowering Heroes Everywhere)
-Imagine freezing in panic as a loved one collapses—now imagine an AI companion that hears your voice, analyzes symptoms in real-time, and guides you through exact steps to save their life, all while alerting help.
-Solana SOS isn't just an app; it's your always-on guardian, blending cutting-edge on-device AI with Solana's secure blockchain to make emergency response intuitive, multilingual (99+ languages), and rewarding.
+Imagine freezing in panic as a loved one collapses—now imagine a reliable companion that hears your voice, analyzes symptoms using proven medical protocols, and guides you through exact steps to save their life, all while alerting help.
+Solana SOS isn't just an app; it's your always-on guardian, blending world-class voice recognition with Solana's secure blockchain to make emergency response intuitive, multilingual (99+ languages), and rewarding.
 From urban streets to remote trails, it turns bystanders into lifesavers with zero technical barriers.

 ### Personal Motivation
 A few years ago, my world stopped when I found my four-year-old son underwater.
 In sheer panic, I performed CPR blindly, praying it worked.
 That terrifying moment exposed a critical gap - in emergencies, shock paralyzes us.
 That's why I created **Solana SOS**, to guide anyone through life-saving actions, hands-free and instantly.